bluenote-1577/sylph-tax/README.md

 # sylph-tax - incorporating taxonomy into [sylph](https://github.com/bluenote-1577/sylph)

 > [!NOTE]
 > This repo replaces the old [sylph-utils](https://github.com/bluenote-1577/sylph-utils) scripts. `sylph-tax` is easier to download/install and use than `sylph-utils`.

+> [!NOTE]
+> Documentation for `sylph-tax` will be migrating to https://sylph-docs.github.io/sylph-tax/.

 [Sylph](https://github.com/bluenote-1577/sylph) is an efficient and accurate metagenome profiler.
 However, its output does not have taxonomic information. `sylph-tax` can turn `sylph`'s TSV output into a **taxonomic profile** like Kraken or MetaPhlAn. `sylph-tax` does this by using custom taxonomy files to annotate sylph's output.